When do I need to buy workers' compensation insurance?

 Your insurer will base the cost of a workers’ comp policy on where you’re located, your industry, how many employees you have, and your claims history.

 The greater the risk in your industry, the more your insurance company will charge in workers’ comp premiums.
-Insureon customers pay a median premium of $47 per month, or $560 annually, for workers’ comp coverage.
-Median (midpoint) costs provide a better picture of what you might pay, because averages include extremes like high-risk construction businesses that pay much more in workers’ compensation premium.
+Insureon customers pay an average premium of $45 per month, or $542 annually, for workers’ comp coverage.

 If you’re unsure what your industry risks are, you can speak with an insurance agent who specializes in helping small business owners in your industry find the best business insurance for their budget.